tnarik/polyglot/README.md

 `Jekyll::Site.process` is the entry point for the Jekyll build process.
 Take care whatever other plugins you use do not also attempt to overwrite this method.
 You may have problems.

 ## Features
-This plugin stands out from other I18n Jekyll plugins.
+This plugin stands out from other I18n Jekyll plugins:

 - automatically corrects your relative links, keeping your *french* visitors on your *french* website, even when content has to fallback to the `default_lang`.
 - builds all versions of your website *simultaneously*, allowing big websites to scale efficiently.
 - provides the liquid tag `{{ site.languages }}` to get an array of your I18n strings.